-An introduction to the quantitative and qualitative aspects of telecommunication networks.
-Continuous time and discrete time single queue system analysis.
-Data link, network and transport protocols layers.
-Network interconnection.
-Multiple access techniques.
-Flow and congestion control.
-High speed switching.
+An introduction to algorithms and analysis for computer and telecommunication networks.
+Continuous time and discete time single queue analysis.
+Algorithms for public key cryptography, routing, protocol verification, multiple access, error, codes, data compression, search.
 Prerequisite: ESE 503 or permission of instructor.
 Fall, 3 credits, grading ABCF.